Uluru / Ayers Rock is one of the world’s natural wonders, and it’s hard to find anyone who’s been disappointed by it.

 Prepare to spend a lot of money.

 The Park Pass is 3 days minimum (no day pass), $25 per adult, or $65 per family.
 There is no camping within the park.
 Ayers Rock Resort in Yulara is really the only place you can stay.
 We paid $30/night for just an unpowered site for our caravan in the ‘overflow’ area (that’s code for ‘red dust paddock’), and it was $500/night for a basic room in the resort.
 When we filled up in Alice Springs diesel was $1.53/L… and $2.21/L at the one petrol station in Yulara.
+That’s why a Jerry Can is one of our Top 20 Items Under $20.
 It’s an ongoing debate whether or not you’re paying a premium for their additional costs of doing business, or they’re just making the most of a captive audience.
 Either way, it’s definitely not a cheap exercise.

 Is the cost and effort worth it?